 Foot orthotics are used when there is a biomechanical issue contributing to the plantar fasciitis.

-For example, for patients with a medical arch collapse or a pronated foot, we would design a custom orthotic with medial arch support and cushioning of the heel area.
+For example, for patients with a medial arch collapse or a pronated foot, we would design a custom orthotic with medial arch support and cushioning of the heel area.